physik932/code-sample/README.md

 ## Rishi Sheth Development Notes

+####2018-04-01
+I finally got the deployment to Amazon's Elastic Beanstalk to work with help of the Maven Assembly Plugin.
+The plugin picks up the Dockerfile and jar file into a zip file when I run `mvn clean package`.
+I uploaded the zip into an elastic beanstalk application configured for a single docker container and a web server.
+The Dockerfile was use java 8 and the jar file.
+Once set up, I was able to access it at `http://motd.us-east-2.elasticbeanstalk.com/`.
+I used Postman to test the PUT function with a new MOTD as the message body.

 ####2018-03-31
 I've loved Spring so far.
 JpaRepository, autowiring into the controller, using an H2 database with simple props set up in the application.properties has all been *really* easy.
 Setting up mock tests and running the local server with